Peace in everyday family life

 Mindfulness for a healthy family life: Why is it important?

-Firstly, we must be aware that a stressful everyday life represents our children’s childhood and that this remains in their memory.
-Mindfulness rituals By also experiencing relaxed and pleasant situations, we can create memorable moments and build healthy relationships.
-Secondly, our bodies absolutely need recovery after stressful periods to stay healthy.
-After all, we don't drive our cars at full throttle all the time, do we?
+On the one hand, we should be aware that a stressful everyday life represents childhood for our children and this remains in their memory.
+If we manage to experience relaxed and beautiful moments through mindfulness rituals, we can create moments of remembrance and build healthy relationships.
+On the other hand, our body absolutely needs recovery after stressful phases to stay healthy.
+After all, we don't drive our car at full throttle all the time, do we?

 • How does my body feel?

-This mindful self-awareness helps physical discomfort early detection and Needs and feelings to perceive.
-When dealing with your son or daughter, it's also important to identify feelings and their causes and give them space to find solutions to difficult situations.
-This type of body scan can be incorporated into your daily routine at any time – while waiting at a red light, at the supermarket checkout, during a conversation, or while playing with your child in the afternoon or evening.
+This mindful self-awareness helps to detect physical discomfort early and to perceive needs and feelings.
+It is also important in dealing with your son or daughter to name feelings and their reasons and to give them space to find solutions for difficult situations.
+This type of body scan can be integrated into the daily routine as desired – while waiting at the red light, the supermarket checkout, in conversation, or while playing with your child in the afternoon or evening.

 So ask yourself:

-• Is my child noticeably fidgety and needs movement to play and let off steam?
+• Is my child currently noticeably fidgety and in need of movement to play and let off steam?

-• Is it overstimulated and should it play in a quiet place instead of running around?
+• Is it overstimulated and should it play in a quiet place instead of rampaging?

 • Is it hungry or thirsty?

-This way you can respond specifically to the needs of your child or toddler and avoid unrest.
+This way, you can specifically address the needs of your child or toddler and avoid restlessness.

-Treat yourself and your child to conscious moments of enjoyment.
-For example, drink your Favorite drink or enjoy a great food and take the appropriate time for it.
+Allow yourself and your child conscious moments of enjoyment.
+For example, drink your favorite beverage or enjoy a great meal and take the appropriate time for it.
 Make yourself comfortable and close your eyes.
-Notice the temperature and smell of the drink, food, or sweet, and then savor it to the fullest.
-Whether alone or with your child, this exercise can really be incorporated into your daily routine.
+Notice the temperature and the smell of the drink, the food, or the sweet, and then fully enjoy it.
+Alone or with your child – this exercise can really be incorporated into everyday life at any time.

 Practice gratitude

-What are you most grateful for today?
+What are you especially grateful for today?
 What makes you happy?

-When stress becomes too much, simple breathing exercises can help calm your nervous system and clear your head.
-You can imagine Good and bad exhale.
-Depending on the situation and your child's age, you can also name feelings, e.g., "I breathe out frustration and inhale joy."
+If the stress becomes too great, simple breathing exercises help to calm your nervous system and clear your mind.
+You can imagine breathing in good things and breathing out bad things.
+Depending on the situation and the age of your child, you can also name feelings, e.g., "I breathe out frustration and breathe in joy."

-Often, it's our thoughts that trigger stress, e.g., "I have to be on time!"
-Instead of letting them drive you, try to notice these thoughts and give yourself permission to rephrase them, e.g., to, "I can take time (for myself)."
-Question whether certain things really have to be done immediately or whether they can wait.
-This way, you can create Open spaces and reduce unnecessary pressure.
+Often it is our thoughts that trigger stress, e.g.: "I have to be on time!"
+Instead of letting yourself be driven by them, try to notice these thoughts and give yourself permission to rephrase them, e.g., to: "I am allowed to take time (for myself)."
+Question whether certain things really need to be done immediately or if they can wait.
+This way, you create free spaces and reduce unnecessary pressure.

 Conclusion: More mindfulness for less stress

-It is worth your needs and the good things in life more Attention to give if you want less stress and more peace.
-In stressful situations, also try to Take your child's perspective and to question your stressful thoughts.
-This way you can help your child Meet at eye level and remain calm even in challenging parenting situations.
-In an emergency, it always helps to breathe deeply and take a short break from the situation if possible.
+It is worth paying more attention to your needs and the good things in life if you want less stress and more calm.
+Also try to take the perspective of your child in stressful situations and question your stress thoughts.
+This way you can meet your child at eye level and remain calm even in challenging parenting situations.
+If necessary, it always helps to breathe deeply and briefly remove yourself from the situation, if possible.

 Back to the magazine